Erik Fosse: Education and early life

 Erik Fosse started his medical studies in Madrid, but the university was closed after a student uprising in 1972, so he completed his degree at the University of Oslo, which included a 7-month placement in the northern fishing village of Gryllefjord.
 He got his M.D.
 (Ph.D.) degree in 1987 for a study on immunological abnormalities connected to trauma.

 His conscription in 1978 provided his first contact with Lebanon and the Middle East.

 Medical career

 Fosse is a specialist of general surgery and cardiothoracic surgery.
 He has worked at the cardiothoracic departments of Ullevål University Hospital and the National Hospital.
 Since 1995, he has been the head of the intervention centre at the National Hospital, a research and development center for new technology in medical treatment.
 He was appointed Professor of Medicine (professor II, a part-time position) at the University of Oslo in 1999.

+Fosse worked as advisor to the Surgeon General of Norway and as instructor in war surgery for the Norwegian Defence Joint Medical Services from 1991 to 2013.
+He obtained the rank of lieutenant-colonel.
 He represented Norway in the Human Factors and Medicine panel of the Research and Technology Organization in NATO for fifteen years, chairing it from 2011 to 2013.